Absolute Poverty Definition

 What is Absolute Poverty

-Absolute poverty is the state by which an individual is unable to meet their immediate needs.
-In other words they are unable to obtain basic needs such as shelter, water, food and warmth.
-It contrasts with relative poverty, which is where individuals are poor by comparison to other members of society.
+Absolute poverty is where an individual is unable to meet their immediate needs.
+In other words, they are unable to obtain basic necessities such as shelter, water, food and warmth.
+This is different from a similar term, relative poverty, which is where individuals are poor by comparison to other members of society.

 The World Bank uses absolute poverty as its default definition of ‘poverty’.
+It defines it as anyone living on less than $1.90 a day.
 This is to distinguish a uniform measure of poverty throughout the world and identify serious cases of poverty.
-For instance, someone in the US would have to earn less than $13,000 per year to fall into relative poverty.
+For example, someone in the US would have to earn less than $13,000 per year to fall into relative poverty.
 However, that works out at $35 per day, well in excess of the $1.90 threshold that the World Bank sets to define absolute poverty.

 - Absolute poverty is defined by the World Bank as having an income below $1.90 per day.

 - Absolute poverty differs from relative poverty in the fact that those in absolute poverty are unable to meet their daily needs of food and water.
 Those in relative poverty are poor in comparison to the rest of the country.